History of the Society

 Between the 1970’s and 1980’s, the growth of the so called “Big 6” brewers meant that many smaller breweries were taken over and beer styles were at a minimum.
 Strangely, this meant with a smaller number of brewers brewing a small number of beers they quite often brought out mats with large print runs enabling collectors to quickly identify, obtain and swap.
 It also meant that good relations between theses brewers and the society meant that quite often we could set up local liaison schemes to obtain copies of new mats printed.
 Unfortunately the growth of the “micro” brewers in the 1990’s onwards, coupled with the emergence of large numbers of “Craft” brewers over the past few years means that we can no longer operate this way.
 Indeed, nowadays although there’s probably many more different beermats produced, the fact that many are only ever in small print runs means they are often much harder to track down !

 The society continues to maintain a museum of British Brewery beermats.
 With beermats stretching back to the 1930’s it is by far the largest and most important collection of Brewery Beermats in the UK.
 This unique collection offers a visual record of brewery advertising, brewery history and changes to brewing styles over the past 80 years.

 The Society still produces a monthly newsletter, still maintains the Catalogue of British Brewery beermats (as well as other types of mats…Cider, Rum, Festivals, Foreign beers in the UK etc) and organises regular meetings.
 Each year we raise money for both local and our chosen annual Charity through our meetings.
-Last year we raised £3,000 for Prostate Cancer UK and in 2017 our main Charity is Guide Dogs for the Blind.
+Last year we raised over £4,500 for Guide Dogs for the Blind from our National meeting.